-In Alberta, the provincial government royalty rates apply to Crown-owned mineral rights.
-In 2016, Alberta adopted a modernized Alberta royalty framework (the "Modernized Framework") that applies to all wells drilled after December 31, 2016.
+In Alberta, provincially-set royalty rates apply to Crown-owned mineral rights.
+In 2016, the Government of Alberta adopted a modernized royalty framework (the "Modernized Framework") that applies to all wells drilled after December 31, 2016.
 The previous royalty framework (the "Old Framework") will continue to apply to wells drilled prior to January 1, 2017 for a period of ten years ending on December 31, 2026.
 After the expiry of this ten-year period, these older wells will become subject to the Modernized Framework.
+The Royalty Guarantee Act (Alberta), came into effect on July 18, 2019, and provides that no major changes will be made to the current oil and natural gas royalty structure for a period of at least 10 years.

 The Modernized Framework applies to all hydrocarbons other than oil sands which will remain subject to their existing royalty regime.
 Royalties on production from non-oil sands wells under the Modernized Framework are determined on a "revenue-minus-costs" basis with the cost component based on a Drilling and Completion Cost Allowance formula for each well, depending on its vertical depth and/or horizontal length.
-The formula is based on the industry's average drilling and completion costs as determined by the AER on an annual basis.
+The formula is based on the industry's average drilling and completion costs as determined by the Alberta Energy Regulator (the "AER") on an annual basis.